 - Is this too expensive for anyone to consider?

-- How could I think I am qualified to talk at people for a whole weekend and have them think that's a worthwhile use of their money?
+- How could I think I am qualified to talk to people for a whole weekend and have them think that's a worthwhile use of their money?

 - Will I just end up losing money because the venue and food and other speaker costs are too high?